The Origin of the QWERTY Keyboard

 Today I found out the origin of the QWERTY keyboard.

-Four years later, after modifications to the arrangement of the keyboard, Remington & Sons produced the new Remington No. 2 model.
-The Remington No. 2 included the arrangement of keys we use today along with the ability to type both capital and lowercase letters (the first model of the typewriter only typed capital letters) by using the shift key.
+Four years later, after slight modifications to the arrangement of the keyboard were made, Remington & Sons produced the new Remington No. 2 model.
+The Remington No. 2 included the arrangement of keys we use today along with the ability to type both capital and lowercase letters by using the shift key.
 The shift key received its name because it caused the carriage to shift position in order to type either a lowercase or capital letter which were on the same typebar.
 Although the shift key we use on our keyboards today does not cause the machine to shift mechanically, the name stuck.

 - E. Remington & Sons, the company that mass-produced the first typewriter, was best known for their firearms.

 - What kind of a word is QWERTY?
 It looks like a bunch of random letters thrown together to me; a made-up word by an elementary school kid who had not yet learned the rule that U follows Q in the majority of words.
-And what kind of name is QWERTY for a keyboard, anyway?
-Well, turns out the name isn’t so random and the lack of the U makes sense…considering.
-The name QWERTY comes from the first six letters of the first row of keys on the standard keyboard.
+In case you’ve never noticed, the name QWERTY comes from the first six letters of the first row of keys on the standard keyboard.

 - Some speculated that another reason the original typewriter met resistance when it was first introduced to the world was because poor spellers could no longer hide their ignorance by poor handwriting.